 Our final home this week is to be found in the Angus countryside between Balloch and Balintore.
 Completed in August 2010 by Fife developers Gradual Peak, it is believed that Mill of Auldallan dates back to around 1595.
 The Mill has as adjoining cottage which has been offered for sale separately.

 Converted with high standards and a close eye to detail, The Mill is full of character with a contemporary feel and exposed woodwork and beams.

 The mill wheel itself has been transformed into a feature and given pride of place in the property's open plan living space with sitting, dining and kitchen areas - a definite talking point!

 A conservatory to the front of the home offers fabulous views while four bedrooms are to be found on the first floor which also provides access to a decked area.
 Outside the gardens and grounds are attractive with a woodland garden to the rear complete with gushing mountain stream.

-Mill Of Auldallan (Lot 1 The Mill) is for sale with CKD Galbraith Cupar priced at offers over 285,000.
+Mill Of Auldallan (Lot 1 The Mill) is for sale with Galbraith Cupar priced at offers over 285,000.

 For a some more mills check out our Pinterest board here.